-Without using any “material” from clients, Ashes in the Root Cellar touches upon subjects I discuss with them daily—motherhood, family, race, gender, and identity.
+Without using any “material” from clients, Embers on the Wind touches upon subjects I discuss with them daily—motherhood, family, race, gender, and identity.
 What does it mean to love and loathe a sister at the same time?
 What does it mean to be underestimated, undervalued, and yet resented for one’s perceived good fortune?
 What does it mean to struggle when others appear to have everything handed to them?
 What does it mean to be a modern Black woman living with the weight of the past, of your ancestors’ hopes, fears and dreams?

 And suddenly, the overlap of all my work is clear, without need for compartmentalization.
 I wear multiple hats, but remain the same, integrated self beneath them.

 It is in this spirit that my blog is reborn as my Author Website—the tagline of which I’ve changed from “Writings on Body Image and Identity” to “Stories of Motherhood, Identity and Being.”